 There are a few new trends on the horizon in wedding flowers.
-“Living Coral” has been selected as the 2019 Pantone Color of the Year, which means that you can expect to see various hues of orange and pinkish-orange in ALL areas of art, home décor, tech gadgets, fashion and in all other areas of design with wedding flowers being no exception.
+“Living Coral” was selected as the 2019 Pantone Color of the Year and the trend continues into 2020, which means that you can expect to see various hues of orange and pinkish-orange in ALL areas of art, home décor, tech gadgets, fashion and in all other areas of design with wedding flowers being no exception.
 Inspired by nature, coral tones tend to create a warm, comfortable, and joyful mood to every event.
 And what exactly is the color “coral?”
 If you were to ask ten people to describe the color coral, you would likely get ten very different responses.
 The color coral, much like its namesakes of the sea, can vary greatly.
 Since it is inspired by nature, this warm, but vivid color, can range from pale pinks and peaches to hints of orange to much brighter reddish-oranges.
 Check out some of these gorgeous coral-inspired bouquets that will really turn heads and leave a lasting impact!

 #2.
 Neutral Pallets.

 While vibrant colors are still popular in wedding flowers, many brides are beginning to prefer more neutral or muted pallets in their bridal flowers while using unexpected pops of accent color elsewhere in the wedding ceremony or reception to create drama.
 Floral designers report that more brides are opting for neutral or monochromatic bouquets creating more of a blank canvas with their floral arrangements.
 Bold, bright, and busy bouquets can distract from the bride during the ceremony and in photo ops.
 A more neutral pallet in a bridal bouquet, on the other hand, enhances the beauty of the bride rather than competes with it!